linkerd/linkerd-examples/k8s-daemonset/README.md

 The "good" column indicates the number of requests that were successful.
 We also see that our success rate is 100%.
 So everything is looking great.

-### Installing Linkerd2
+##### Installing Linkerd2

 Now that we've confirmed that Linkerd 1.x is working as expected, let's install Linkerd2.
 Use the [Getting Started](https://github.com/linkerd/linkerd2#getting-started-with-linkerd2) guide to quickly get Linkerd2 running in your Kubernetes environment.

-After running `linkerd dashboard` you should see the default namespace with 0/7 meshed pods.
-Clicking the `default` link takes you to a detailed page showing the pods that are installed.
-Next, we will inject the proxy into these pods so that we can start see traffic being routed to the pods.
+After running the `linkerd dashboard` command you should see the default namespace with 0/7 meshed pods.
+Clicking the `default` link takes you to a detailed page showing pods that are installed.
+Before we inject the hello world sample app with the Linkerd2 proxy, we need to make a few modifications to our `hello-world.yml`

-Before we can inject the hello world sample app with the Linkerd 2 proxy, we need a few modifications to the `hello-world.yml`
+In our Linkerd 1.x setup, our hello app sent traffic to `http://world-v1` using an `http_proxy` environment variable.
+With Linkerd2, we no longer need to have this environment variable set due to Linkerd2's transparent traffic routing.
+All we have to do in our `hello-world.yml` is to remove the `http_proxy` env variable and change the `-target` URL to `world-v1.default.svc.cluster.local:7778` on line 33 of our `hello-world.yml`.

-In our Linkerd 1.x setup, our hello app sent traffic to `http://world-v1` using `http_proxy` environment variable set.
-With Linkerd 2, we no longer need to have this environment variable set due to Linkerd2's transparent traffic routing.
-All we have to do in our `hello-world.yml` is to remove the `http_proxy` env variable and change the `-target` URL to `world-v1 on Line 33 to the Kubernetes DNS name of the world-v1 app.
 The new `hello` pod section config yaml should look like this:

 ```YAML
 ...